leBluem/ac_tools_cmd/README.md

 - dl here: https://github.com/leBluem/ac_tools_cmd/releases/tag/0.3

 This package includes 4 commandline programs for use in batch files, and some batchfiles for an easy start.
 Hold "Shift" until programs quit, it will pause after exit (not ksEditorAT).
-Source source in 'src' folder (not ksEditorAT).
+Source code included, see 'src' folder (not ksEditorAT).

 The included programs are: